splunk/splunk-connect-for-snmp/docs/gettingstarted/sc4snmp-installation.md

 `values.yaml` is being used during the installation process for configuring kubernetes values.

 ### Configure Splunk Enterprise or Splunk Cloud Connection
-Splunk Enterprise or Splunk Cloud connection is enabled by default, to disabling Splunk Enterprise or Splunk Cloud required to change properties: `enabled` to `false` in `splunk` section.
+Splunk Enterprise or Splunk Cloud connection is enabled by default, to disable Splunk Enterprise or Splunk Cloud `splunk.enabled` property must be set to `false`.
-Additionally connection parameter for Splunk Enterprise or Splunk Cloud need to be set in `splunk` section:
+Additionally, connection parameter for Splunk Enterprise or Splunk Cloud need to be set in `splunk` section:

 | Placeholder   | Description  | Example  |
 |---|---|---|
 | ###SPLUNK_HOST###  | host address of splunk instance   | "i-08c221389a3b9899a.ec2.splunkit.io"  |